 Reykjavik – the relationship area of the bagua of Iceland

 Reykjavik is the capital of Iceland and the largest city, with a population of 123,246 people (the population of Iceland is only 332,529).
-Reykjavik is located in southwestern Iceland, on the southern shore of Faxa Bay which from feng shui bagua perspective is the relationship/marriage area of Iceland.
-Feng shui bagua model can be applied to your home, office, even your desk and in this case on the whole country and the city of Reykjavik.
+Reykjavik is located in southwestern Iceland, on the southern shore of Faxa Bay which from a feng shui bagua perspective is the relationship/marriage area of Iceland.
+Feng shui bagua model can be applied to your home, office, even your desk and in this case, on the whole country and the city of Reykjavik.
 Since Reykjavik is the capital of Iceland and a major tourist attraction, it can make sense from bagua perspective that this city would establish good relationships with the rest of the world (everyone speaks very good English).
 The main international airport Keflavik is even further to the southwest of the country.
 For the residents of Reykjavik, according to statistics, marriage is not that important though.
 The birth rate is dwindling as well.
 I haven’t noticed many children or babies.

 Bagua of Reykjavik

-Looking at the bagua of Reykjavik it looks like city centre is in the helpful friends, travel and clients area of the bagua model.
+Looking at the bagua of Reykjavik it looks like the city centre is in the helpful friends, travel and clients area of the bagua model.
 This is also where the port is and when big cruise ships come in with thousands of tourists, the whole city is buzzing with excitement and expectation.

 The energy of Reykjavik in the summer is quite good but not brilliant.
-I would rate it at 7/10, for all kinds of reasons.
-Overall, the weather is quite chilly even during summer.
+I would rate it at 7/10 for all kinds of reasons.
+Overall, the weather is quite chilly, even during summer.
 Get some warm clothes.
 Read below.

-Travel in Iceland and to Iceland can tell you a lot about the energy flow.
+Travelling in Iceland and to Iceland can tell you a lot about the energy flow.
 Apart from flying to Iceland, you can get to Iceland from Britain by train to Denmark and then a ferry crossing or by cruise ship.
 Train travel is gaining popularity since Greta Thunberg and other eco-warriors made it popular as an alternative to air travel.
-Whatever way you’re getting to Iceland and moving around, you will notice that Iceland is not very build-up and there are a very few highrises.
+Whatever way you’re getting to Iceland and moving around, you will notice that Iceland is not very build-up and there are very few highrises.
 Buses and cars are the best way to explore Iceland and there a lot of popular coach tours throughout Iceland.
 You can also hire a helicopter to see the whole of Iceland in no time.

-Tjörnin is Reykjavik’s city pond is a small lake and haven for birdwatchers and in winter when the pond freezes you can ice skate on it.
+Tjörnin is Reykjavik’s city pond is a small lake and haven for birdwatchers and in winter, when the pond freezes, you can ice skate on it.